 FOR FURTHER INFORMATION CONTACT:

-A proposal to amend part 39 of the Federal Aviation Regulations (14 CFR part 39) to include an airworthiness directive (AD) that is applicable to certain Dassault Model Mystere-Falcon 900 and Falcon 900EX series airplanes was published in the Federal Register on March 3, 2003 (68 FR 9954).
-That action proposed to require replacement of certain self-adhering soundproofing mats under the passenger consoles in the cabin, which are not sufficiently fire-retardant, with mats that are not self-adhering and are sufficiently fire-retardant.
+A proposal to amend part 39 of the Federal Aviation Regulations (14 CFR part 39) to include an airworthiness directive (AD) that is applicable to certain Dassault Model Mystere-Falcon 900 and Falcon 900EX series airplanes was published in the Federal Register on October 30, 2000 (65 FR 64636).
+That action proposed to require replacement of the protective screens of the underfloor structure boxes at frame 25.

 Interested persons have been afforded an opportunity to participate in the making of this amendment.
-The sole commenter supports the proposed AD.
+Due consideration has been given to the single comment received.

 After careful review of the available data, including the comment noted above, the FAA has determined that air safety and the public interest require the adoption of the rule with the changes described previously.
 The FAA has determined that these changes will neither increase the economic burden on any operator nor increase the scope of the AD.